 According to various sources, there are thousands of dead languages.
 Maybe as many as hundreds of thousands.
 There’s a lot of history on that list.

 What caused so many of the languages once spoken around the world to die?
-Turns out, there are a lot a factors that can lead to the end of a language.
+Turns out, there are a lot of factors that can lead to the end of a language.

-As I mentioned before, there are thousands of dead or extinct languages that could be included on this list.
+As I mentioned before, there are thousands of dead or extinct languages that I could feature on this list.
 Here are seven:

 As far as dead languages go, Latin is the most studied.
-It’s also one of the best known dead languages.This is because it was (and is) taught in schools, because of its importance in the Christian church, and because of its use in legal or political situations.
+It’s also one of the most famous dead languages.This is because it was (and is) taught in schools, because of its importance in the Christian church, and because of its use in legal or political situations.

-Latin’s death was caused by the process of language change, meaning it was gradual.
+Latin’s death happened through the natural process of language change, meaning it was gradual.
 Latin became Vulgar Latin which then led to the splitting up of the language into the various Romance languages.
 The result?
 Latin fell out of use.

 Recommended Latin Resources